wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/05_Integers and Floats.md

 ## Floating-Point Numbers (float)

-Floating-point numbers, or float, are real numbers with decimal points that includes both positive and negative numbers.
+Floating-point numbers, or float, are real numbers with decimal points that include both positive and negative numbers.
 They're called floating point numbers because the decimal point can 'float' to any point- 1.00000 is a float, for example, simply because it has a decimal point.

 Here are some examples of floats: